Mitigating errors by quantum verification and post-selection: The Accreditation protocol and assumptions

 Since the layers of $type(i)$ are the same for all circuits, then the \emph{same} CPTP maps $\{\mathcal{E}_{CZ(E_l),l}\}$ are applied to all circuits.
 Also, the same maps $\{\mathcal{E^{'}}_l\}$ are applied to layers of $type (ii)$ in all circuits.
 All circuits (traps and target) therefore experience the same types of noise, thus studying the (simpler to analyze) traps allows us directly to deduce some noise properties for the target.
-Finally, note that the assumption of gate independent single qubit noise is a reasonable one in particular when looking at superconducting hardware, since the error rates of single qubit gates are significantly less than those of 2-qubit gates \footnote {see for example https://www.rigetti.com/}.
-Therefore, the noise on these single qubit gates does not substantially contribute to the overall circuit noise; for sufficiently shallow circuits with small qubit numbers$-$which are the circuits most actively being implemented experimentally at the moment.
+Finally, note that the assumption of gate independent single-qubit noise is a reasonable one in particular when looking at superconducting hardware, since the error rates of single-qubit gates are significantly less than those of two-qubit gates \footnote {see for example https://www.rigetti.com/}.
+Therefore, the noise on these single-qubit gates does not substantially contribute to the overall circuit noise; for sufficiently shallow circuits with small qubit numbers$-$which are the circuits most actively being implemented experimentally at the moment.

-To simplify the noise structure, randomized compiling \cite{wallman2016noise} is added on top of the accreditation protocol.
+To simplify the noise structure, randomized compiling \cite{wallman2016noise} is added on top of the Accreditation protocol.
 This is done by adding layers of random Paulis in between the circuit layers in traps and target according to the procedure in \cite{ferracin2021experimentally,ferracin2019accrediting,wallman2016noise}.
 Some additional classical postprocessing is also done in order to simplify the measurement noise \cite{wallman2016noise}.
 Effectively, randomized compiling \emph{twirls} the noise.
 That is, it transforms general CPTP maps into Pauli stochastic noise channels, with real coefficients representing the error rates.
-This allows to write the overall state of (trap or target) circuits at the end of the accreditation protocol (i.e after the $Z$ basis measurements) as \cite{ferracin2021experimentally}
+This allows to write the overall state of (trap or target) circuits at the end of the Accreditation protocol (i.e after the $Z$ basis measurements) as \cite{ferracin2021experimentally}

 where $i\in \{1,...,M+1\}$ is an index indicating the circuit.
 One of these circuits, whose index $i=\nu$ is chosen at random in the protocol \cite{ferracin2019accrediting}, is the target, all others are trap circuits. $\rho_{out,id,i}$ is the output of circuit $i$ in the absence of any noise (ideal output), $\rho_{noisy,i}$ is the state representing the effects of noise on circuit $i$.
 Finally, $p_{err}$ is the error rate; the probability that the noise leads to one or more errors at the level of preparations and/or gates and/or measurements. $p_{err}$ is the same for all circuits (because the same noise channels are acting on all circuits, as seen earlier).
 It is straightforward to see that